AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

   Click on the **Copy attributes** button to be able to copy most of the current variable's attributes to other variables.

 After clicking the **Copy attributes** button, a list of the other variables in the calculator will appear.
 Check each one you want to copy this variables attributes to.
-Then click the **Copy** to copy the attributes.
+Then click the **Copy** button to copy the attributes.

 .. note::
   This feature will copy most of the attributes, but **not all of them**.
 [WAITING FOR A LIST]